![]() |

 Application Procedures

-Online Application via https://www.gs.cuhk.edu.hk/admissions/programme/medicine#msc-in-speech-language-pathology![]() (Faculty of Medicine > SPEECH-LANGUAGE PATHOLOGY) Remarks: Application takes place biennially.
-Application for 2022 intake will be opened in late 2021. |
+Online Application via https://www.gs.cuhk.edu.hk/admissions/programme/medicine#msc-in-speech-language-pathology![]() (Faculty of Medicine > SPEECH-LANGUAGE PATHOLOGY) |

 Contact Us